Palazzo Vecchio: Salone dei Cinquecento

+The Salone dei Cinquecento (Hall of the Five Hundred) is the largest and most imposing chamber in the Palazzo Vecchio.
+It measures approximately 52 meters (170 feet) in length, 23 meters (75 feet) in width, and 18 meters (59 feet) in height.
+However, another source reports slightly different dimensions, with a width of 22.15 meters and lengths of 51.61 meters along the east wall and 53.47 meters along the west wall.

-The Salone dei Cinquecento ('Hall of the Five Hundred') is the most imposing chamber, with a length of 52 m (170 ft) width of 23 m (75 ft), and height of 18 m (59 ft).
-It is the largest hall in Italy by volume.
-It was built in 1494 by Simone del Pollaiolo, on commission of Savonarola who, replacing the Medici after their exile as the spiritual leader of the Republic, wanted it as a seat of the Grand Council (Consiglio Maggiore) consisting of 500 members.
+The Salone dei Cinquecento was built in 1494 by Simone del Pollaiolo, on commission of Savonarola who, replacing the Medici after their exile as the spiritual leader of the Republic, wanted it as a seat of the Grand Council (Consiglio Maggiore) consisting of 500 members.

-Later the hall was enlarged by Giorgio Vasari so that Grand Duke Cosimo I could hold his court in this chamber.
+Later, the hall was enlarged by Giorgio Vasari so that Grand Duke Cosimo I could hold his court in this chamber.
 During this transformation, famous (but unfinished) works were lost, including the Battle of Cascina by Michelangelo, and the Battle of Anghiari by Leonardo da Vinci.
 Leonardo was commissioned in 1503 to paint one long wall with a battle scene celebrating a famous Florentine victory.
 He was always trying new methods and materials and decided to mix wax into his pigments.
 Da Vinci had finished painting part of the wall, but it was not drying fast enough, so he brought in braziers stoked with hot coals to try to hurry the process.
-As others watched in horror, the wax in the fresco melted under the intense heat and the colors ran down the walls to puddle on the floor.
 A legend exists that Giorgio Vasari, wanting to preserve Da Vinci's work, had a false wall built over the top of The Battle of Anghiari before painting his fresco.
-Attempts made to find Da Vinci's original work behind the Vasari fresco have so far been inconclusive.
+Attempts to find Da Vinci's original work behind the Vasari fresco have so far been inconclusive.

 Michelangelo never proceeded beyond the preparatory drawings for the fresco he was commissioned to paint on the opposite wall.
-Pope Julius II called him to Rome to paint the Sistine Chapel, and the master's sketches were destroyed by eager young artists who came to study them and took away scraps.
+Pope Julius II called him to Rome to paint the Sistine Chapel, and the master's sketches were destroyed by eager young artists who came to study them and took away scraps.Missing Ref.
 The surviving decorations in this hall were made between 1555 and 1572 by Giorgio Vasari and his helpers, among them Livio Agresti from Forlì.
 They mark the culmination of mannerism and make this hall the showpiece of the palace.

+It has been stated that the Salone dei Cinquecento is the largest hall in Italy by volume.
+However, Padova’s Palazzo della Ragione is 81,5 m long, 27 m wide and 24 m high.
+Even though Salone dei Cinquecento with its flat ceiling is close to parallelepiped and Palazzo della Ragione’s hall with open roof is not, the latter's bounding box at 52 800 cubic m is 145% bigger than the 21 500 cubic m of Salone di Cinquecento (and likely to be larger even accounting for the roof).

 On the walls are large and expansive frescoes that depict battles and military victories by Florence over Pisa and Siena: